erlmachinedev/dispenser/README.md

 # Dispenser
-Vending machine which brings Erlang to the cloud (AWS Lambda)
+Machine which brings Erlang to the cloud (AWS Lambda)